Gluten-Free Carrot Cake for Two

 Gluten free carrot cake with cream cheese topping in a white ramekin on top of a stacked white cloth napkin, piece of burlap, and white and yellow striped paper napkin.

-Prefer a basic carrot cake?
+• Customize it.
 You can omit the nuts and raisins, or only use one or the other.
+And it you want it sweeter, swap the Greek yogurt topping for a classic cream cheese frosting or vanilla buttercream.

 A bite of gluten free carrot cake held over the top of the carrot cake in a ramekin.